 What is the Santiago Bernabeu renovation and upgrade?

 The Bernabeu upgrade has increased the historic football ground's capacity from around 81,000 to at least 84,000.
-It means the iconic stadium, which has hosted UCL finals in the past, is now one of the biggest in the world, competing against the likes of Wembley in London, England and Barcelona's Camp Nou.
+Boosting the capacity of the stadium, which was already one of the biggest in the world, wasn't the main priority of the renovation work, though.
+The driving force behind it was a desire to modernise the Bernabeu and turn it into a modern stadium.

 One of the most complicated stages of the renovation has been the implementation of a world-leading pitch storage and removal system.